Logistic Regression Explained: Theory

 \end{align}

-Now let us estimate the value of the parameter vector $\bm{w}$ based on the observed $N$ pairs of data.
-We consider estimating the parameters using the maximum likelihood method.
+Now let us estimate the value of the parameter vector $\bm{w}$ based on the observed $n$ pairs of data.
+We will consider estimating the parameters using maximum likelihood estimation.

-Now, for the $i$-th data, it consists of a pair of random variables $Y^{(i)}$ and realizations $Y^{(i)}$ that indicate whether or not they responded.
-Then, if the true response probability for the $i$-th data is $P^{(i)}$, the response and non-response probabilities are respectively
+Now, for the $i$-th data, we have a pair consisting of the random variable $Y^{(i)}$ representing whether or not a response occurred and its realized value $y^{(i)}$.
+Therefore, letting the true response probability for the $i$-th data be $p^{(i)}$, the response probability and non-response probability are respectively

 \begin{align*}